onap/policy-parent/docs/development/devtools/apex-s3p.rst

 ===================  ===============================================================================
- HOSTNAME            IP Address or host name to access the components PAP_PORT            Port number of PAP for making REST API calls such as deploy/undeploy of policy API_PORT            Port number of API for making REST API calls such as create/ delete of policy APEX_PORT           Port number of APEX for making REST API calls such as healthcheck/metrics wait                Wait time if required after a request (in milliseconds) threads             Number of threads to run test cases in parallel threadsTimeOutInMs  Synchronization timer for threads running in parallel (in milliseconds)
+ HOSTNAME            IP Address or host name to access the components PAP_PORT            Port number of PAP for making REST API calls such as deploy/undeploy of policy API_PORT            Port number of API for making REST API calls such as create/delete of policy APEX_PORT           Port number of APEX for making REST API calls such as healthcheck/metrics SIM_HOST            IP Address or hostname running policy-models-simulator DMAAP_PORT          Port number of DMaaP simulator for making REST API calls such as reading notification events CDS_PORT            Port number of CDS simulator wait                Wait time if required after a request (in milliseconds) threads             Number of threads to run test cases in parallel threadsTimeOutInMs  Synchronization timer for threads running in parallel (in milliseconds)